Lemont House

 She opens and closes locked doors.
 She sets off motion detectors.

-She still climbs the stirs of the combination general store and house she inherited from her father, Elmer.
+She still climbs the stairs of the combination general store and house she inherited from her father, Elmer.

 Quite an accomplishment for a dead woman.

-With Halloween here, the whote frame structire at the corner of Pike and Elmwood streets seems just the place to scare up a ghost story or two.
+With Halloween here, the whole frame structure at the corner of Pike and Elmwood streets seems just the place to scare up a ghost story or two.

-"I think if Edith was going to be doing anyhing, it'd be cleaning all the time," said Jane Nuss, who grew up in Lemont during the 1940s and 1950s.
+“I think if Edith was going to be doing anything, it’d be cleaning all the time,” said Jane Nuss, who grew up in Lemont during the 1940s and 1950s.

 Lemont folks, like Nuss, who knew Ross say if she haunts the building, it’s to make sure it’s well cared for.